 Upcycling and renewable resources

 The Danish manufacturer Muuto is bequeathing Scandinavian design a fresh new perspective, and placing sustainability at the heart of its approach: that the renowned design company cultivates a responsible use of resources is demonstrated by the Restore Baskets.
 The popular storage basket is made of polymer felt, some of which is made from recycled PET bottles.
 In the manufacturing process, the bottles are first granulated, heated and dyed and then processed into fibre mats, which are easily malleable by heat and yet stable, and thus meet the high demands of Finnish designer Mika Tolvanen on his home accessory.
 Thanks to their material properties, shapes, sizes and colours, the Restore Baskets prove to be intelligent helpers and bring a breath of fresh air into your living space.
-Also the Fibre Chair collection scores in terms of sustainability: the seat of the Muuto chair is made of an innovative bio-composite material made of wood and plastic.
 Founded in Copenhagen in 2011, We Do Wood believes that innovative design and sustainability should be inextricably linked and promotes respect for natural resources: for example, the Scandinavian manufacturer uses Moso bamboo exclusively for its furniture and home accessories, a raw material that grows very quickly compared to other woods and thus is particularly sustainable.
 The material is sourced exclusively from certified Chinese plantations that cultivate without chemicals, pesticides or fertilizers.

 Design classics for a lifetime